-(but which assuredly was not*), a few
+(but which assuredly was not*), two

 (1) The murders did not occur around midnight,

-as the prosecution claimed, but around 5 a.m. while Larry Hicks was not at
+as the prosecution claimed, but around 5 a.m. while Larry Hicks was not

-the murder scene but at his own home.
+at the murder scene but at his own home.
 The coroner's report contained

-this information, but Larry's original trial attorney never used it.
+the information about the time of death, but Larry's original trial attorney never used it.

 Nor, of course, did the state refer to it.

-in addition to these few things.
+innocence in addition to these simple but vital things.

-(2) Scientific forensic analysis proved that what
+(2) Scientific forensic analysis proved

-that the knife that the state said was the murder weapon could not have possibly
+that the knife that the state said was the murder weapon could not have

-made the nature of the wounds inflicted on the men who were murdered.
+possibly made the nature of the wounds inflicted on the men who were murdered.

 Rather, the actual murder weapon had to have been a much longer and narrower

-blade, a fact consistent with the description of the stiletto commonly
+blade, a fact consistent with the description of the stiletto commonly wielded

-have been present at the time the murders took place.
+present at the time the murders took place.

-At Larry's second trial, our defense team
+At Larry's second trial, our defense

-prove anything at all, here is what took place.
+to prove anything at all, here is what took place.
 In my opening statement

 to the jury, I reminded them of those instructions from the judge and then